Getting started with kOps on Scaleway

 kubectl

-on your local computer - You have created an S3 bucket and have its credentials
+on your local computer - An Object Storage bucket and its credentials

 Configuring environment variables